goeh/weather-collector/README.md

 You can configure another JDBC database using the `datastore.xxx` properties (see below).
 A suitable JDBC driver .jar must be located in the weather-collector-1.4.2/lib folder at runtime.

+The first time you run the program with an empty database, it downloads **all** records from the weather station.
+This can take a long time (10 minutes).
+The next time you run the program, it will only download records created since the last download, so that should only take a few seconds.

 To make it easier to start the collector from `cron` or from the command line, create a start script.

 ## Start script for Raspberry Pi (Raspbian)